 If you are looking for your moment of zen, try a hike among the peaceful and towering redwoods at Armstrong Redwoods State Nature Reserve.
 There are a variety of short and longer trails, including the one-mile Pioneer Nature Trail that passes by the Armstrong Tree, which is thought to be over 1,400 years old.

-Before your hike, you can stop for lunch and a tour/champagne tasting at Korbel Winery and the tasty on-site deli.
-After your hike, continue out to the coast or down to Bodega Bay.
+Before your hike at this state park, you can stop for lunch and a tour/champagne tasting at Korbel Winery and the tasty on-site deli.
+After your hike, continue out to the coast or down to Bodega Bay on the Sonoma Coast.

 Spa it Up